 Microsoft Promotions Update

-The Bottom Line For The Customer - Many Promotions Expire Due To June 30th Fiscal Year End
+The Bottom Line For The Customer - New Promotions Show Shift To Cloud

 What do you think of Microsoft's recent promotions?
 Are you challenged trying to manage your Microsoft Licenses?
 Do you find the licensing too simple or too complex?
-Add your comments to the discussion or send on to rwang0 at gmail dot com or r at softwareinsider dot org and we’ll keep your anonymity.
+Add your comments to the blog or reach me via email: R (at) ConstellationRG (dot) com or R (at) SoftwareInsider (dot) com.

 Please let us know if you need help with your Microsoft and overall apps strategy and contract negotiations strategy.
 Here’s how we can help:

 - Providing contract negotiations and software licensing support

 - Demystifying Microsoft licensing